noname0310/babylon-mmd/docs/docs/reference/overview/index.md

 This code loads a PMX file using Babylon.js's SceneLoader.

-Since we previously registered the PMX loader with `import "babylon-mmd/esm/Loader/pmxLoader";`, the `LoadAssetContainerAsync` function can correctly load PMX files.
+Since we previously called `RegisterPmxLoader()`, the `LoadAssetContainerAsync` function can correctly load PMX files.

 We then cast the first mesh from the loaded meshes in assetContainer to `MmdMesh` type for use.